jwalker2020/tracker/docs/POCKETBASE_TO_POSTGRESQL_ASSESSMENT.md

 4. **gpx_files in PostgreSQL**
    - Implement `getGpxFilesList(userId)` with SELECT and ordering.
-   - Replace every `pb.collection("gpx_files").getOne/getList/update/delete` in API routes and runEnrichment with SQL (or with a thin gpx_files repository that uses SQL).
+   - Replace every `pb.collection("gpx_files").getOne/getList/update/delete` in API routes and runEnrichmentJob (worker) with SQL (or with a thin gpx_files repository that uses SQL).
 Keep the same TypeScript types for the rest of the app.

 5. **enrichment_jobs in PostgreSQL**
    - Implement all functions in `enrichment-checkpoint.ts` against PostgreSQL (create, get by recordId, get by jobId, update, mark completed/failed/cancelled, list incomplete, active jobs by recordIds).
 Keep the same exported API so callers do not change.
    - Pass a DB client (or pool) into these functions instead of `pb`.
-Update runEnrichment and enrich route to use the new client.
+Update runEnrichmentJob (worker) and enrich route to use the new client.

 6. **Wire and test**
-   - Ensure upload → enrich → progress → cancel → delete and startup resume all use PostgreSQL and the new file storage.
+   - Ensure upload → enrich → progress → cancel → delete and worker job execution all use PostgreSQL and the new file storage.
    - Remove `pb` from all remaining modules; remove `NEXT_PUBLIC_PB_URL` from app usage (or repurpose for app base URL only).
    - Update docs and env examples.